 Chromium is the most popular metal in stainless steel, giving it resistance to oxidation.
 Today’s standards require stainless steel to contain a minimum of 10.5 percent.
 Constant exposure to corrosive elements warrants an increase in the chromium content, in addition to other metals.
 The 316 grade is 16 percent chromium, 10 percent nickel, and 2 percent molybdenum.

 Chemical analysis shows that the 304 grade doesn’t contain any molybdenum, which makes all the difference.
 Molybdenum is stainless steel’s best friend against chlorides and sulphur-based chemicals.
-As salt is part chloride (sodium chloride), security screen doors in Perth such as the ones from KNA Security can last against the corrosive conditions of the beachfront.
+As salt is part chloride (sodium chloride), security screens in Perth such as the ones from KNA Security can last against the corrosive conditions of the beachfront.

 Other metals present in both grades, although in trace amounts, include phosphorous, silicon, sulphur, and manganese.
 Most of these metals reinforce the already-resilient stainless steel, resulting in a high-tensile screen door.
 A 4-kg block of hardwood hurled at 20 metres/second is no match for a screen door with a tensile strength of 900 MPa.